WWE News: List Of WWE Stars Appearing At ‘WrestleMania Axxess,’ And ‘WM 33’ Role

 Dean Ambrose – 3 p.m.

 This year, Dean Ambrose is expected to defend his WWE Intercontinental Championship against Baron Corbin.
 Since the brand split, Corbin has been one of the biggest recipients of it.
-Unfortunately, for Ambrose, he has not made significant improvement.
-Thankfully, this match will be WrestleMania, which would add a much-needed element to it.
-After the event, Corbin could be in grooming stage to be next big top heel on the WWE SmackDown Live.
+Unfortunately, for Ambrose, he has not made a significant improvement.
+Thankfully, this match will be at WrestleMania, which would add a much-needed element to it.
+After the event, Corbin could be in a grooming stage to be the next big top heel on the WWE SmackDown Live show.

 Corbin recently commented on his success and goals.